 When you become aware of a potential threat that you can’t initially decipher, you can use your flashlight to scan and, potentially thwart without having it in a “shoot ready” position.
 In fact, during the initial moments of an unknown encounter, it may be prudent to hold a light in your hand long before you can justify having a gun in your hand.

 Light Up Their Life

 Start big.
-Light up their center mass, so you can get a general picture of who’s ahead: where they’re moving, how fast they’re moving, how they’re dressed, whether or not their alone, their body posture.
-Then aim at their hands, scanning for a weapon.
-If the unknown person turns out to be harmless, finish with an apology for temporarily blinding the suspect.
+Light up their center mass, so you can get a general picture of who’s ahead; where they’re going, how fast they’re moving, how they’re dressed, whether or not they’re alone, and their body posture.
+Then aim your beam at their hands, scanning for a weapon.
+If the unknown person turns out to be harmless, finish with an apology for temporarily blinding them.
+No harm, no foul.

-The real question: do you keep the light trained on the bad guy or extinguish it?
+The question then becomes, do you keep the light trained on the bad guy or extinguish it?